MDragonCCI/campaign-delivery-web-app-dev/README.md

 The campaign extractor currently works using the following components

-- Front-end Server
-- Campaign extractor script
+- **Front-end UI:** This is the place where the user interacts with the script, selecting domains and campaigns
+- **Campaign extractor script:** This script compiles data fromt he domain and creates a list of cmapaigns formatted for the planners.
+- **Azure App Service:** This is the server hosting for the Campaign extrator app so users can access without needing to download the software.

 ### 2.2 Dependencies

-The Campaign Extractor relies on the following dependencies:
+The Campaign Extractor uses the following dependencies:

 - Python 3.9
 - Jinja2
-- Access to the broadsign direct domains where the data is held
+- Permission levels for the users on Broadsign Direct Domains.

 ---